 Since IBD is an immune condition, doctors may prescribe immune-suppressing medications.
 The goals of treatment are to reduce flare-ups and induce remission.

 Polyps do not usually cause any symptoms, but sometimes, a person may notice blood clots in the stool or when wiping after a bowel movement.

 Some people may see blood clots in the stool from the polyp removal.
 However, bleeding after polypectomy is

-Some people do not experience any symptoms of colon cancer.
-Doctors suggest that some people may experience:
+Some people do not experience any

 - a change in bowel habits